Jason Miyares: Ticket holders

+Tolls

+In January 2024, Miyares issued a statement opposing proposed increased tolls on the privately owned Dulles Greenway.
+The proposal would increase tolls from $5.25 to $6.40 for one way trips during regular hours and $5.80 to $8.10 for one way trips during peak hours with Miyares calling the proposed hikes an "unreasonable financial burden" for commuters.

+Veterans

+In March 2025, Miyares led an effort to sue the Department of Veterans Affairs (VA) over its handling of education benefits for two veterans.
+The suit had all 50 state attorneys general sign on to it.

 Electoral history

 Personal life

-Miyares and his wife, Paige (Atkinson) Miyares, have three daughters and live in Virginia Beach, Virginia.
+Miyares and his wife, Page (née Atkinson) Miyares, have three daughters and live in Virginia Beach, Virginia.
 His father-in-law, John Atkinson, was formerly treasurer of Virginia Beach.
 Miyares is a member of the Galilee Episcopal Church and a past President of the Cape Henry Rotary, where he was a Paul Harris Fellow.